Empower Cash Account 2023 Review

 If you’re looking for a new way to manage your cash, find out whether this account is the right alternative to a typical savings account.
 You can also check out our list of Best Savings Account Rates found here.

 Empower Cash Account Pros & Cons

 When shopping for a savings account, interest plays a big (if not the biggest) role in your decision.

 And like many people, you want to earn the highest rate possible.

-For that matter, the Personal Capital Cash account is an excellent choice if you’re on the hunt for a higher yield.
+For that matter, the Empower Cash account is an excellent choice if you’re on the hunt for a higher yield.

 Unfortunately, regular savings accounts don’t pay much in the way of interest.

 This account earns 23x the national average of a typical savings account -- highly competitive with the top savings rates available.

 Simply put, you’re able to grow your savings at a record rate and hit your savings goals soon.